VortexViking/VortexViking/README.md

 - 👀 I’m interested in ... .bat and python and shellscript and html and css and rust and java
 - 🌱 I’m currently learning shellscript html and css and java ⚡ Fun fact: I love RGB
 - 🍎 i do not like macOS
-- 🐉 I am currently using ElementaryOS
+- 🐉 I am currently using Ubuntu MATE